darklang/dark/fsharp-backend/tests/testfiles/README.md

   editor).
 You can send them to the errorRail by calling the function with the suffix `_ster`.

+- to get a blank, use the word `blank`

+- to get a partial, use `partial "message" innerExpr`

+- to produce results that are hard to otherwise create, you can add functions to LibTest.fs.
+For example, `Test.nan_v0` produces a NaN float, and `Test.typeError` produces a built-in error.

 # Test file format

 Test file format is as follows: